8 Rules for Smooth Meetings

 Adriana Girdler is a project manager, productivity specialist, entrepreneur, professional speaker, facilitator, visioning wizard, and author.
 As President of CornerStone Dynamics, Adriana is one of Canada’s prominent business productivity and project management specialists—helping both individuals and businesses do what they do, only better.
 She is a certified master black belt lean six sigma with over 20 years’ experience improving how companies work.

 She also holds both PMP (project management professional) and CET (certified engineering technologist) designations.
-She’s a Tedx speaker, as well as a HuffPost and Thrive Global contributor.
-She has been interviewed on Global, CBC, CTV, CHCH, 680News Radio, Newstalk 1010, Sirius XM and published in the Globe and Mail and numerous industry magazines.
+She’s a Tedx speaker, and has been interviewed on Global, CBC, CTV, CHCH, 680News Radio, Newstalk 1010, Sirius XM and published in the Globe and Mail and numerous industry magazines.
 WANT ADRIANA'S FREE ONLINE TRAINING?
-In 45 min, learn Adriana's 5 project management secrets she use on EVERY project.
+In 35 min, learn Adriana's 5 project management secrets she use on EVERY project.
 Sign up for the Free Webinar here: THE FAB FIVE FUNDAMENTALS OF PROJECT MANAGEMENT

 SLAY Project Management